dvdmtw98/notes/notes-vault/information-security/cyber-attacks/cross-site-scripting-xss.md

 #### DOM-based/ Client-side XSS

 This attack happens on the client-side not on the server
-The script needs to be in an language that is processed on the client side like HTML, CSS
+The script needs to be in a language that is processed on the client side like HTML, CSS

 Can be dangerous as it happens on client side because of which the server side input validation is not performed
 Generally found on pages that refresh the content without reloading the page (Perform action without accessing server)